Bayernburg: First Bayernburg (1337–44)

 In spring 1337, many European knights, including Henry XIV, Duke of Bavaria, and nobles from Burgundy and Piedmont, arrived to Prussia for the crusade that was described by Wigand of Marburg.
 The Teutonic force sailed upstream the Neman River to an island near Veliuona.
 There they built two wards (identified as present-day Pilaitės) and another strong castle.
 This castle, named Bayernburg in Henry's honor, was manned by 40 brothers, 40 archers, and 100 soldiers.
 The contingent also included a number of Prussian natives, including Natangians and Sambians.
 Two of them decided to betray the fortress to Gediminas, Grand Duke of Lithuania.
 One of them stayed behind so he could secretly open the gates while the other reported to Gediminas that the fortress was built of logs and poorly reinforced with clay and should be an easy target.
 The conspiracy was discovered and the traitor was hanged.

 Gediminas brought a large army and siege engines, including battering rams, and besieged Bayernburg on the Trinity Sunday (15 June 1337).
 The siege lasted for 22 days.
 It ended when an archer managed to shoot and kill Duke of Trakai.
 This note caused much confusion in historiography as Jan Długosz interpreted it to mean that it was Gediminas who was killed, but modern historians Edvardas Gudavičius and Alvydas Nikžentaitis argue that it was a son of Gediminas.
 After successfully withstanding the siege, Bayernburg was awarded weapons, food, flag and coat of arms by Duke Henry XIV.
 On 15 November 1337, Louis IV, Holy Roman Emperor, gifted to-be-conquered Lithuania to the Teutonic Order and named Bayernburg as the capital of the to-be-conquered land and future diocese.
-Duke Henry XIV, in turn, promised to built the cathedral.
+Duke Henry XIV, in turn, promised to build the cathedral.
 Since the pope decided diocesan affairs, the emperor reissued his privilege on 12 December emitting any references to the diocese.